Online study creates the need for academic adjustments that are different from those needed for traditional, in-class

 In order to receive support services through the Access and Equity office, follow the steps outlined below.
 Should you have any questions about this process, feel free to contact our office at anytime.

 If you have been accepted for admission at SUNY Delhi and would like to register with Access and Equity Services, please submit the Self Disclosure Form, and send all required documentation to:

 The Office of Access and Equity Services

 221 Bush Hall Delhi, NY 13753

 You must submit the Student Registration and Self-Assessment Form to the office of Access and Equity Services as soon as possible.
 Once you have submitted this form you should contact the Coordinator for a meet and greet.

 Once your documentation is complete and you have been approved for Access and Equity Services you will receive a letter attached in an email giving you further instructions.

-If you are approved for Access and Equity Services, two weeks prior to the start of every semester you will receive an email with a link to the Student Guidelines for Academic Accommodations & Release Authorization form.
+If you are approved for Access and Equity Services, two weeks prior to the start of every semester you will receive an email with a link to the Student Guidelines for Academic Adjustments form.
 This form must be downloaded and saved before working with it.
 The form must be completed, signed, and returned before you can receive your access letter to present to your professors.
 This form should be returned As Soon As Possible via email, fax, or mail, BEFORE THE FIRST DAY OF CLASSES!

-Once your contract is received by the Access and Equity Office, your accommodation letters will be sent to your school email address.
+Once your contract is received by the Access and Equity Office, your access letter will be sent to your school email address.
 You will need to send (via email) this letter to all of your professors.

 Students who have a print disability may request copies of their textbooks in alternative formats.
 The college uses a variety of sources to supply these materials, including files obtained from the publisher and scanning books in house.
 In order to request texts in alternative formats, the following procedures must be followed: